wftutorials/laravel-tutorial2/Tutorial.md

 ## Rendering Views

-Lets see how we can render a view. head to the `resoures/views` folder and create a file called `users.blade.php`.
+Let's see how we can render a view.
+Head to the `resoures/views` folder and create a file called `users.blade.php`.

-In this file we place a `h1` element.
+In this file we place a header `h1` element.

 ```html
 <h1>Showing all users</h1>
 ```

-Now in our `UsersController.php` we return our view.
+Now in our `UsersController.php` we return our view as shown below.

 ```php
 public function show(){